lgeurts/lgeurts.github.io/_posts/2020-08-21-docs-as-code.md

 * [Docs Like Code (English Edition) Kindle Edition by Anne Gentle](https://www.amazon.de/dp/B0784ZJWSR)
 * [Modern Technical Writing by Andrew Etter](https://www.amazon.com/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)

-**Note:** the off-shore company I currently work for has implemented Docs as Code.
+**Note:** the off-shore company I currently work for has implemented Docs-as-Code.
 Will keep you updated on the progress.